awwsmm/subway/keycloak/README.md

 Since we are authenticating with a `"secret"`, we use `"client-secret"` here.

-If we were to create a public client, I think we would want to omit this field as well as `"secret"` and change `"publicClient"` to `false`.
+When we create a public client, we omit this field as well as `"secret"` and change `"publicClient"` to `true`.

 ---